List of Empire ships (H): Empire Heathland

-Empire Heathland was a 683 GRT hopper ship which was built by Fleming & Ferguson Ltd, Paisley.
+Empire Heathland was a 683 GRT hopper ship, built by Fleming & Ferguson Ltd, Paisley.
 Launched on 2 April 1945 and completed in May 1945.
 To the Superintendent Civil Engineer, Bombay in 1945.
 Sold in 1947 to Mersey Docks & Harbour Board and renamed Mersey No 4.
 Sold in 1964 to Westminster Dredging Co Ltd, London, and renamed WD Beta.
 Sold in 1968 to Hok Kiang Heng Co and renamed WK Beta.
 Operated under the management of P N Waskita Karya, Indonesia.
 Sold in 1972 to Qon Char Koon, Singapore, and renamed WD Beta.

 Empire Hedda

-Empire Hedda was a 292 GRT tug which was built by Cochrane & Sons Ltd, Selby.
+Empire Hedda was a 292 GRT tug, built by Cochrane & Sons Ltd, Selby.
 Laid down as Empire Doreen but launched on 4 February 1946 as Empire Hedda and completed in September 1946 as Atlas for Bergnings och Dykari A/B Neptun, Sweden.
 Sold in 1965 to Rim.
 Sardi, Italy, and renamed Maroso.
 Scrapped in 1986 in Italy.

 Empire Helen

-Empire Helen was a 275 GRT tug which was built by Cochrane & Sons Ltd, Selby.
+Empire Helen was a 275 GRT tug, built by Cochrane & Sons Ltd, Selby.
 Launched on 11 July 1945 and completed in June 1946.
 Sold in 1946 to Overseas Towage & Salvage Co Ltd and renamed Nereidia.
 Sold in 1951 to Les Abeilles Compagnie des Remorquage Sauvignon, Le Havre, France and renamed Abeille No 7.
 Sold in 1965 to Rim.
 Sardi, Italy, and renamed Sergio.
 Scrapped in 1984 at Porto Torres, Italy.

 Empire Helford

-Empire Helford was a 6,598 GRT liner which was built by Barclay, Curle & Co Ltd, Glasgow.
+Empire Helford was a 6,598 GRT liner, built by Barclay, Curle & Co Ltd, Glasgow.
 Launched in 1915 as Czaritza for the Russian American Line.
 Requisitioned by the British Government following the Russian Revolution.
 Reverted to Russian American Line in 1920 and renamed Lituania.
 Sold in 1930 to Polish Transatlantic Shipping Company and renamed Kościuszko.
 The company was later renamed Gdynia America Shipping Line.
-Requisitioned by the Polish Navy at the outbreak of way and renamed ORP Gydnia.
+Requisitioned by the Polish Navy at the outbreak of way and renamed ORP Gdynia.
 Used as a depot ship and accommodation ship at Devonport and then used as a troopship.
-At the end of the war, her Polish crew refused to recognise Russian control of Poland and signed British articled of maritime employment.
+At the end of the war, her Polish crew refused to recognise Russian control of Poland and signed British articles of maritime employment.
 The ship reverted to the name Kościuszko.
 Taken over by the Ministry of Transport in 1946 and renamed Empire Helford.
 Operated under the management of Lamport & Holt Line on trooping duties between the Calcutta and Rangoon, Burma.
 Scrapped in 1950 at Blyth, Northumberland.

 Empire Helmsdale

-Empire Helmsdale was a 2,978 GRT cargo ship which was built by Deutsche Werft, Hamburg.
+Empire Helmsdale was a 2,978 GRT cargo ship, built by Deutsche Werft, Hamburg.
 Launched in 1934 as Sofia.
 Sold in 1938 to Oldenburg Portuguese Line and renamed Telde.
 Requisitioned in 1940 by the Kriegsmarine.
 Seized in May 1945 at Copenhagen, to MoWT and renamed Empire Helmsdale.
 Allocated to the United States in 1945, to USMC.
 Sold in 1948 to Sea Trade Corporation, New York and renamed Sea Trader, now 4,290 GRT.
 Sold in 1949 to Lloyd Triestino and renamed Risano.
 Scrapped in September 1972 in Trieste, Italy.